fardjad/traicebox/README.md

 # Traicebox

-**Traicebox** is a zero-config local developer stack for tracing and session tracking around LLM and AI model workflows.
+**Traicebox** is a local developer stack for tracing and session tracking around LLM and AI model workflows.
 It enables developers to have a working local tracing and inspection setup within minutes.

 ### Key Use Cases